tau-adl/Position-Control-Using-ORBSLAM2-on-the-Jetson-Nano/README.md

 ## Close loop position control using the OrbSLAM2's pose as feedback:
-Add the drone_control ros package from this repo (TBD soon) to the src directory of bebop_ws, and build.
+Add the drone_control ros package from this repo to the src directory of bebop_ws, and build.

 From now on please be very cautious